ibm-cloud-docs/netezza/authentication/ibmiam_autnentication.md

 # Setting IBM IAM authentication
 {: #ibmiamauth}

-Set your authentication method to `AzureAD` with the [`REGISTER EXTERNAL AUTHENTICATION SYSTEM` SQL statement](https://www.ibm.com/docs/en/netezza?topic=reference-register-external-authentication).
+Set your authentication method to `IBMIAM` with the [`REGISTER EXTERNAL AUTHENTICATION SYSTEM` SQL statement](https://www.ibm.com/docs/en/netezza?topic=reference-register-external-authentication).
 {: shortdesc}

 Two factor authentication is not supported with an external authentication system.